MacPenguin

 • make oldconfig

-If you want the unstable 2.4 branch instead, omit the "-r linux-2_2" in the "cvs co" command.
+If you want the abandoned 2.4 branch instead, omit the "-r linux-2_2" in the "cvs co" command above.

 Section X: Linux Utilities that Might Help